disruptek/swayipc/README.md

 #      6 floating_con
 #    7 workspace
 #      5 con

-# you can send messages to the default compositor
-# without connecting to it first, if you're lazy
-reply = waitFor GetBindingModes.invoke()
-assert "default" in reply.modes

 # you can pass extra arguments for a command (as strings)
 reply = waitFor GetBarConfig.invoke("status")